muratk5n/thirdwave/en/index.md

 ---

-Iran-SA rels warm, and Yemen problem improves..
+Iran-SA rels warm, and the Yemen problem improves..
 Who'd have guessed.
 This issue always involved two sides, with Iran having bigger responsibility, and whining about one side alone (SA) would never change anything.